 It’s not enough just to recycle.
 It’s also important to recycle right.
-In Franklin County, there are five material types that are currently accepted for household recycling.
+In Franklin County, there are six material types that are currently accepted for household recycling.

 Lids and labels accepted